GTocchi/edgar-cik-api/README.md

 Several SEC sources provide entities mapping information, including bulk data files recompiled nightly and made available via the [SEC EDGAR API](https://www.sec.gov/search-filings/edgar-application-programming-interfaces):

 1) **companyfacts.zip**: 18,826 entities.
 Each record is a JSON file keyed by CIK (e.g., `CIK0002053927.json`) and includes CIK and name.
 2) **submissions.zip**: 927,405 entities.
 Each JSON file includes CIK, name, and ticker.
-Tickers are populated for 6,813 companies.
+Tickers are populated for 6,813 entities.

 Moreover an additional file used is:
 3) **[company_tickers_exchange.json](https://www.sec.gov/files/company_tickers_exchange.json)**: 7,847 entities, including CIK, name, and ticker.

 **Coverage and consistency:**
-- All 18,826 entities in `companyfacts.zip` are present in `submissions.zip`, but only **41% of company names match exactly** due to naming variations.
+- All 18,826 entities in `companyfacts.zip` are present in `submissions.zip`, but only **41% of entities names match exactly** due to naming variations.
 - All 7,847 entities in `company_tickers_exchange.json` are present in `submissions.zip`, with **87% exact name matches**.

 ---